avinashadev/aws-notes/README.md

-# AWS notes for self for reference
+# AWS notes for self reference
 # !!
 Disclamer this info may be obsolete or redundant in the future.

 ### IAM (Identity and Access Management)